MEDSAGE: Enhancing Robustness of Medical Dialogue Summarization to ASR Errors with LLM-generated Synthetic Dialogues

 Recent works propose post-processing ASR outputs using LLMs to correct erroneous ASR transcripts \cite{radhakrishnan2023whispering, bai2024seed}.
 Nonetheless, based on prior studies, using prompting techniques to clear noise only proves effective only when using LLMs of large sizes, typically those that exceed 100B parameters \cite{yang2023generative}.
-Moreover, LLMs are prone to hallucinations~\cite{maynez2020faithfulness}, which can introduce irrelevant symptoms or medication names into the dialogue transcript, potentially degrading summarization quality while attempting to clear ASR noise.
+Moreover, LLMs are prone to hallucinations~\cite{maynez2020faithfulness,nagar2024umedsum}, which can introduce irrelevant symptoms or medication names into the dialogue transcript, potentially degrading summarization quality while attempting to clear noise.

 Alternatively, the summarization robustness to ASR errors can be improved through data augmentation techniques \cite{fabbri2021improving}.
 However, the conventional augmentation approach of exposing the summarization model to erroneous ASR dialogues during the training phase is not feasible either, again due to the limited availability of medical dialogue audio preventing the generation of ASR dialogue transcripts~\cite{nanayakkara2022clinical}.
 Heuristic approaches for augmentation, such as randomly applying a set of corruption operations, are not ideal either, as they fail to accurately mimic ASR errors both qualitatively and quantitatively, causing the augmented training data distribution to diverge from the real test distribution \cite{wang2020data}.